 Because their sensor data is digitized, companies with fully automated monitoring methods can more easily integrate it with other information sources.
-That integration enables companies to get the maximum value from their condition monitoring programs.
+That enables them to get the maximum value from their condition monitoring programs.
 Here are examples of add-on analytics:

 Asset management systems.
 Two-thirds of fully automated organizations integrate sensor data with information from their asset management systems.
-As a result, they can analyze their performance with greater accuracy and optimize asset management costs and decisions.
-Integrated sensor data can help companies manage day-to-day operations more effectively and analyze data in a historical context for scientific purposes.
+By doing this, they can analyze their performance with greater accuracy and optimize asset management costs and decisions.
+This can help companies manage day-to-day operations more effectively and analyze data in a historical context for scientific purposes.